alexkatzen/phase-0-tracks/web_dev/request_cycle/web_servers.md

   * Powerful/complete control -- anyone with the know-how can wield it's full capabilities.
   * Stability, ability to run many processes at the same time.
   * Highly configurable, down to the kernel.
-  * Hardware - runs/can be configured to run on just about any computer
+  * Hardware - runs/can be configured to run on just about any computer.

 ---